n1r7/compliance/KYC.md

    ---------SARs require teams of educated humans to do things – they can never be eliminated
    ------Incentivizing customers to reduce their risk to the bank, the bank can reduce its cost per SAR, thereby freeing up resources once allocated to the AML compliance function

    ---Feature limits
-   ------For each risky feature the customer does not opt-in to, the bank provides the customer the equivalent in points of the average cost per SAR involving a product with that feature
+   ------For each risky feature the customer does not opt-in to, provide customer the equivalent in points of the average cost per SAR involving a product with that feature
    ------Products have tiered features customers opt-into
    ---------Riskier product features require additional information from the customer